WoyramA/surfs_up/README.md

 The Surfs_Up report captures the purpose, results and summary of weather analysis done in a Hawaiian town Oahu.
 Below is a detailed account of the data analysis and findings by Woyram for Mr W.Avy to convince him as an investor that the proposed business would thrive in Oahu.

 ## Overview
 Surfs_Up is a proposed Surf and Shake shop meant to provide surfboards and ice cream to locals and tourists in Oahu, Hawaii.
 Some weather analysis https://github.com/WoyramA/surfs_up/blob/main/climate_analysis.ipynb was initially required to insure the pricipal investor Mr W.Avy that the proposed Surf and Shake shop would run successfully.
-The detailed report below captures the weather pattern in Oahu, focusing on the temperature reported over the past months, especially June and December.
+The detailed report below captures the weather pattern in Oahu, focusing on the temperature reported over the past months, especially June and December as requested by Mr. W. Avy.

 ## Results